-6 B2B Email Marketing Best Practices For 2020 (New Stats and Examples)
+6 Innovative B2B Email Marketing Examples For 2021

 Email marketing continues to prove itself as an effective strategy for B2B (business to business) marketers.
 In this post, we’ll:

-Define a healthy email send list (and explore email list management best practice)
+- Define a healthy email send list (and explore email list management best practices)

-Share 3 great email marketing case studies from 2020
+- Share 3 great email marketing case studies from this last year.

-When asked how important each marketing channel was to their organization’s overall content marketing success, 91% of B2B marketers said email. [graphic]
+1. When asked how important each marketing channel was to their organization’s overall B2B content marketing success, 91% of B2B marketers said email. [graphic]

-89% of all B2B email campaigns were sent from a company name, not an individual’s name
+5. 89% of all B2B email marketing campaigns were sent from a company name, not an individual’s name

 Here are the key elements of a successful B2B email marketing strategy: